emsilva/devcontainer/README.md

 ## Extending

 Prefer adding tools via features (e.g. the rocker-org `apt-packages` feature, language features).
 Keep `.devcontainer/scripts/post-create.sh` for dotfile linking and the minimal PATH baseline.
-If `gh` is available and `GH_TOKEN`/`GITHUB_TOKEN` is set, the script automatically runs `gh auth setup-git` so Git reuses the CLI’s credential helper.
+If `gh` is available and any of `GH_TOKEN`/`PERSONAL_PAT`/`GITHUB_TOKEN` is set, the script logs in non-interactively and wires `gh auth setup-git` so Git reuses the CLI’s credential helper.

 ## Safety / Secrets